07 August 2019

 1. In the beginning there was the word...

-...and every good translation begins with choosing the right translator .
+...and every good translation begins with choosing the right translator.
 They should have the sound vocational training and necessary expert knowledge regarding the topic of the text to be translated.
 It’s even better if the translator is a native speaker of the target language.
-Then the prerequisites for a successful translation have been met.
+Then the prerequisites for a successful translations have been met.
 Educated specialist translators are the key to a successful translation.

 2. Four eyes are better than two